 Bio & Background

-I was born the piedmont of North Carolina and raised in its mountains to folks from the state’s coastal plain.
-I hold a Ph.D. in American Studies from the University of North Carolina at Chapel Hill, where my dissertation won multiple awards for innovations in public and digital scholarship.
-While in graduate school, I was a Field Scholar at the Southern Oral History Program and taught classes at UNC-Chapel Hill on race, memory, and oral history.
+I was born in the piedmont of North Carolina and raised in its mountains by folks from the state’s coastal plain.
+I hold a Ph.D., M.A., and B.A. in American Studies, all from the University of North Carolina at Chapel Hill.
+My dissertation there won multiple awards for innovations in public and digital scholarship.
+While in graduate school, I was a field scholar at the Southern Oral History Program and taught classes on race, place, and oral history.

-In addition to my academic background, I am also a forager, naturalist, and trained clinical herbalist.
-I teach American Studies & Environmental Writing at a boarding school in northern Virginia, and operate a small herbal practice for folks local to my slip of the Potomac River.
+I am currently the Writer-In-Residence at a boarding school in northern Virginia, where I teach American Studies, Environmental Writing, and the senior writing capstone course, and advise the student literary journal and newspaper.
+I also operate a small herbal practice for folks local to my slip of the Potomac River.
 I currently live in Glen Echo, Maryland, less than 700 feet from the banks of the Potomac.
-When I am not writing, reading, or teaching, I’m digging in the garden, botanizing by the river, or out on a trail run.
+When not writing, reading, or teaching, you'll find me digging in the garden, botanizing by the river, or out on the trail, training for my second ultramarathon.